Karlovy Vary District: Geography

 Karlovy Vary District borders Germany in the north.
 The character of the terrain is very diverse, the landscape alternates between mountainous, hilly and slightly undulating.
 The territory extends into six geomorphological mesoregions: Ore Mountains (north), Doupov Mountains (east), Sokolov Basin (west), Slavkov Forest (west), Teplá Highlands (south) and Rakovník Uplands (small part in the southeast).
-The highest point of the district and the entire Karlovy Vary Region is the Klínovec Mountain in Jáchymov with an elevation of 1244 m.
+The highest point of the district and the entire Karlovy Vary Region is the Klínovec mountain in Jáchymov with an elevation of 1244 m.
 The lowest point is the river bed of the Ohře in Stráž nad Ohří at 305 m.

 From the total district area of 1510.7 km2, agricultural land occupies 534.5 km2, forests occupy 651.3 km2, and water area occupies 26.5 km2.
 Forests cover 43.1% of the district's area.

 The most important river is the Ohře, which flows across the territory from west to northeast.
 Its longest tributaries within the district are the rivers Teplá and Rolava.
 The southern part of the district is drained by the Střela.
-The district is also crossed by the Černá in the north.
+The district is also crossed by the Schwarzwasser (here called Černá) in the north.
 There are no significant bodies of water.
 The largest body of water is the Žlutice Reservoir.

 There is one protected landscape area, located in the west of the district: Slavkovský les.